mayank4singh/TextScaler/README.md

 - Support multiple fonts
 - Add dark mode
 - Save user preferences
+## Download

+Go to the [Releases](https://github.com/mayank4singh/TextScaler/releases/tag/Latest) to download the latest APK.
 ---

 ⭐ If you liked this project, give it a star and feel free to fork it!